alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-26-wisdom-behind-sending-messengers.md

 ---
+date: 2020/08/26
+group1: true
+hijri: Muharram 7, 1442
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: The wisdom behind sending Messengers over sporadic periods
 source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 8381, Question 1
-hijri: Muharram 7, 1442
-date: 2020/08/26
-group1: true
-note: true
-locale: en
-lang: en
-category: [prophets,fatwas]
 summary: What is the wisdom behind sending the prophets and messengers over sporadic periods of time?
 Why were they not sent in the same time period?
+title: The wisdom behind sending Messengers over sporadic periods
 ---

 ### Question: